 These questions seem harmless, and for the vast majority of social media users, they are.
 Unfortunately, millions of criminals lurk Facebook, Twitter, and Instagram, looking for personal information they can use against you.
 Every time you answer a question on Facebook that asks for personal information, you put yourself at risk for identity theft or sophisticated scams.

 Do you regularly update the passwords for your online banking and credit card accounts with nonsensical combinations of numbers, letters, and symbols?
 If not, that makes you like millions of other people who choose easy-to-remember passwords and stick with them for years.
 How many times have you used your wedding anniversary, child’s name, birthdate, or pet’s name as a password?
 Probably more times than you’d like to admit.
 Identity thieves know this.
-When you answer a question on social media, you give them the hints they need to log in to your bank accounts and steal your money.
+When you answer a question on social media, you give them the hints they need to log in to your accounts and steal your money and identity.

 It’s bad enough that these thieves can get into your account.
 Once they have access, they often change the password so you can’t access your own money or line of credit.
 We hope you never experience the sick feeling of a preventable financial loss, so please stop sharing personal information on social media and CHANGE THOSE PASSWORDS.